autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/driving.md

-# Driving API
+# Driving feature

 ## Description

-The driving feature manages whether the vehicle is driving or can start driving.
+This feature manages whether the vehicle is driving or can start driving.
+The user can use this function to check if the vehicle can start driving and instruct it to depart.

+## States

+The state transition for driving state is illustrated in the diagram below.
 The vehicle holds a stop when the state is not DRIVING.
-This state is mainly used to show the users whether the vehicle can start driving and to implement an HMI for departure.

-## Driving State

-The state transition for driving state is illustrated in the diagram below.
 During normal operation, the flow of driving state transitions is as follows:

 1. Driving state is initialized as NOT_READY